siman-man/oh_my_method/README.md

 # OhMyMethod

-TODO: Write a gem description
+This gem is collection of we methods.

 ## Installation